andresebr/kumodd/README.md

         (default: 'gdrive')
       -csv,--usecsv: Download files from the service using a previously generated csv file (a comma separated list)
+      --[no]browser: open a web browser to authorize access to the google drive account (default: 'true')
       -c,--config: config file
         (default: 'config/config.yml')
-      --[no]no_browser: disable launching a web browser to authorize access to a google drive account (default: 'false')
-      --[no]no_verify: For local files that do not need to be updated, do not generate and report the MD5 of the local file
+      --[no]revisions: Download every revision of each file.
-        (default: 'false')
+        (default: 'true')

     Try --helpfull to get a list of all flags.